Packaging¶

 incremented for every rebuild.

-original feedstock.
-This is because, for some reason, if conda-standalone
+the conda-forge original feedstock.
+This is because, for some reason, if conda-standalone is

 Eventually all these complexities will be gone because all of our changes will have been merged upstream.
 For now, this not the case.
 Speaking of which, what are our changes?
 Below you can find a high-level list of the main changes introduced in the stack.